City Writes

 City Writes is City, University of London’s termly writing event, showcasing the best of City Short Courses writing talent.

-Hosted by longstanding short courses tutor, Rebekah Lattin-Rawstrone, and into its sixth year, City Writes provides an opportunity for the best new writers from the City Short Courses community to read an extract of their work, sharing the stage with one of our published alumni or tutors reading from their new or award-winning publication
+Hosted by longstanding short courses tutor, Rebekah Lattin-Rawstrone, and into its seventh year, City Writes provides an opportunity for the best new writers from the City Short Courses community to read an extract of their work, sharing the stage with one of our published alumni or tutors reading from their new or award-winning publication

 Enter our City Writes Competition